-Sometime in 1779, a 900-acre parcel including the fort and Turkey Cove was purchased by Col. William Wofford.
-Though Wofford was no longer active in the war, he had served in the 1776 Cherokee Campaign with the S.C. militia, separate from Rutherford’s army.
-(Thus he was part of the force ambushed at another location on AmRevNC, the Battle of the Black Hole near modern Franklin.)
+Three years later, Col. William Wofford purchased a 900-acre parcel including the home and Turkey Cove.
+Though Wofford was no longer active in the war, he had served in a 1776 campaign against the Cherokees with the South Carolina militia.
+(Thus he was part of the force ambushed at the Battle of the Black Hole near modern Franklin.)
 He moved here when his ironworks in S.C. were destroyed by the British after they captured Charleston.
 He farmed the cove and built a grain mill nearby.

 The Overmountain Men

-One wing of the Overmountain Men camped here on Friday, September 29, 1780, after marching over Gillespie Gap.
+One wing of the Overmountain Men camped here in Turkey Cove on Friday, September 29, 1780, after marching over Gillespie Gap.
 These militia from the far side of the Appalachians were making a preemptive strike on a Loyalist army under British Maj.
 Patrick Ferguson near modern Rutherfordton.
-Around 480 men under Virginia Col. William Campbell had split from the rest of the force at the gap and come down where NC 226 runs now.
-They then had continued along Armstrong Creek, behind you to the right, and camped in the cove.
+Ferguson, in the region to suppress Patriot activities and attract more Loyalists, had threatened to cross the mountains to attack their homes.
+Around 480 men under Virginia Col. William Campbell had split from the rest of the force at the gap and came down along Cox Creek, where NC 226 runs now.
+They then continued along Armstrong Creek and camped in the cove.

 An unhappy camper is with them: Henry Gillespie, for whom the gap is named.
-An Irishman whose home was on the western end of the cove, he was neither a Loyalist nor a Patriot.
+An Irishman whose home was on the western end of the cove, two miles up Armstrong Creek, he was neither a Loyalist nor a Patriot.
 (There may have been as many “neutrals” like him as there were partisans on each side during the war.)
 The militia had grabbed him to try to squeeze out information about the British.
 They released him the next morning, apparently having learned nothing.